mauricechevez/kayak-email-mockup/README.md

 ## Important Quirks
 A few issues occured along the way which I want to highlight here.
 ### Columns stacking on top of each other in **Firefox**
 Despite the columns aligning correctly in Chrome, Firefox was not displaying the columns in the correct order.
 For example, if I wanted 2 columns next to each other, Chrome would display it correctly, but Firefox did not.
-THe solution found was to add the following code under the container row.
+THe solution found was to add the following code under the container **row**.
 ```css
  white-space: nowrap;
 ```